till-s/mecatica-usb/README.md

 </dt><dd>

-  Record holding global (and dynamic) information about the device such as
+  Record holding global (and dynamic) information about the device state such as

   - whether remote wakeup is supported and enabled
   - Current Usb2 device state (Usb2-spec, 9.1)